Plan the Perfect Weekend at Beavers Bend State Park

 Gear rental area

-Vacationers can rent boats, paddleboats, SUPs, or kayaks to paddle around the lake or sections of the Mountain Fork below the spillway within Beavers Bend State Park.
-The crystal-clear water of Broken Bow Lake makes for the perfect summer escape!
+Vacationers can rent boats, paddleboats, SUPs, or kayaks to paddle around the lake or sections of the Mountain Fork River below the spillway within Beavers Bend State Park.
+The crystal-clear water of Broken Bow Lake makes for the perfect summer escape.

-Visitors can find many places to swim and enjoy the water, whether at the lake or river.
+You can find places to swim and enjoy the water, whether at the lake or on the river.

 There is a marina and multiple boat launch areas around the lake.

-You might enjoy checking out a neat swimming hole on the river below the spillway with incredible rock formations and bluffs.
-Many folks like to hang out here, go tubing, and picnicking (image below).
+You might enjoy checking out a neat swimming hole on the river below the spillway with cool rock formations and bluffs.
+Many folks like to hang out here, go tubing, and picnicking.

 Fishing

 We saw lots of folks fly-fishing along the river.
-So, grab your rod and reel and get ready for some fun!
+So, bring your rod and reel.

-Get more information about fishing at Broken Bow or how to obtain a fishing license in Oklahoma here.
+Get more information about fishing at Broken Bow or how to obtain a fishing license in Oklahoma here (link to Oklahoma Department of Wildlife Conservation).

 Forest Heritage Center

-Be sure to swing by and check out the Forest Heritage Center while touring the park.
-Inside, visitors can read historical documents, see antique tools, learn about homesteading, and enjoy awesome wood art.
+Be sure to swing by and check out the Forest Heritage Center while exploring the park.
+Inside, guests can read historical documents, see antique tools, learn about homesteading, and enjoy the wood art carvings.

 Nature Center